PearCoding/Ignis/docs/src/python/index.rst

 - :pythonfunc:`SPI`: The requested sample per iteration.
 Can be 0 to set automatically

+- :pythonfunc:`Seed`: Seed for the random generators

 - :pythonfunc:`Target`: The target device

+- :pythonfunc:`WarnUnused`: Set False if you want to ignore warnings about unused property entries

 Methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^